Codeclem7/AV-Sensor-Network-Data/README.md

-# AV Sensor Network Data - AV23-DET Dataset
+# AV Sensor Network Data : AV23-DET Dataset

-Welcome to the AV Sensor Network Data repository.
+Welcome to the AV Sensor Network Data : AV23-DET Dataset repository.
 This repository contains data collected from a network of sensors deployed in autonomous vehicles.
 The data includes various sensor readings, metadata, and analysis tools to help researchers and developers understand and utilize the information.

 ## Table of Contents
 - [Overview](#overview)